From the 24th to 26th of February

 quality of people’s lives.

-In contribution to the common good:20 As the Compendium of
+the common good:20 As the Compendium of

 the Social Doctrine of the Church puts it: “Businesses should